SimCoreTechnology/catalog/README.md

 Catalog, is a bare bones Laravel application designed to be a starting place for a backend code test.

+Please track your time on this project, as we will want to refine this test over time if we feel it's too much of a time commitment.

 ### What is this repository for? ###

 Candidates for SimCore Technologies backend software engineer positions.